homan-uppu/writing/2-Essays/Fear equality.md

 And lastly it's important to also be cautious of asymmetry when the best player is average.
 That means that not only is the institution not teaching the skills at the level of complexity required to be relevant in a highly leveraged world, it means they suck at teaching even simpler skills.

-We need entirely new playbooks to optimally build companies, educate ourselves, and even build society.
+We need entirely new playbooks to optimally build companies, educate ourselves, and even build society (*We will need universal basic income, there is no way around it.*).
 And these optimal paths will look quite weird.

 ...